happyOBO/rummikub_solver/README.md

 |_| \_\ \__,_||_| |_| |_||_| |_| |_||_||_|\_\ \__,_||_.__/  |____/  \___/ |_|  \_/   \___||_|
 ```
 ***You can see README in **[KOR](https://github.com/happyOBO/rummicube_solver/blob/master/README_kor.md)*****
-## Rummicube Solver
+## Rummikub Solver

-I like the RummiCube board game.
+I like the Rummikub board game.
 I have a strong desire to win.
 After losing a series of Rummikub games, I thought.
 Was I unlucky enough to win with the tiles I got? or Is it because I'm not good enough?
 This program proposes a solution of all the tiles I can register.
 If you use this and lose, you're unlucky.

-## How to play
+## what is Rummikub?
+***
 It starts with 14 tiles, each for 2-4 people.
 Combine and put down the tiles you have on the table according to the rules, so that the person who puts down all the tiles he/she has and burns them out wins.

-## Rule
+### Rule

-### Resister
+#### Resister

 Before combining the cards at the table, you must set them up through the procedure called Registration.
 The initial registration is subject to the following conditions:
 - You have to do it with the tiles you have.
 - The tile value must be at least 30.
 (Tile values are the numbers engraved on the tiles.)
 Laying tiles on the table shall be arranged according to the following conditions.
-### Play
+#### Play

 - a combination of three or more numbers in the same color.
 - a combination of three or four numbers of the same value for different colors.